zx80/flask-simple-auth/docs/TUTORIAL.md

 JSON response in the second, with 3 FSA-specific headers telling the request, the authentification and execution time.

-The `authorize` route parameter is mandatory to declare authorization requirements on the route.
-If not set, the route is close (403).

 ## Acme Database

 This incredible application has some data hold in our toy *Acme* database